 I may be partial because I am raising my own child in smaller congregations and I feel very much called to smaller church ministry, but I think small churches are pretty amazing at loving the children they worship with.

 Small church life is not with out its challenges.
 Having a mostly retired congregation means many folks’ physical abilities are changing — they can no longer volunteer for VBS or to clean the gutters.
 Aging buildings are expensive, and finances are tight.
-The church is made up people and people are messy creatures to work with.
+The church is made up of people, and people are messy creatures to work with.
 We are never perfect, yet we are committed to love one another.
 Parents, I know you are busy and exhausted, but we need you too!
 You have ideas and energy to share!
-We are ready to provide you with a place to recharge and I promise you will find support when you need it, even when little Marcus has a full-on meltdown mid-sermon.
-Most of faith formation happens at home and that is a daunting task even with a seminary education.
+We are ready to provide you with a place to recharge, and I promise you will find support when you need it, even when little Marcus has a full-on meltdown mid-sermon.
+Most of faith formation happens at home, and that is a daunting task even for those with a seminary education.
 We are ready to support you with resources and listening ears.

 All of these amazing things are examples of how the church is a community.
 The kind of community Jesus calls us into to love and care for one another.
 It is a community that encourages learning and exploring faith.
 It is also a community that is taking very seriously the vows they make every time a person is baptized in our midst.
 We promise to guide and nurture, in word and deed, with love and prayer.
 We promise to encourage the newly baptized to know and follow Christ and be a faithful member of his church.
 I get to see this lived out on the sidelines at soccer, in the pews, the classrooms and at birthday parties for 6-year-olds.
 I see that beautiful and beloved community growing one relationship at a time.
 Community, after all, is all about being in relationship together.